The Second Mr. Bush: Production

-It was based on a play by Stafford Dickens which debuted in February 1938.
-The Daily Telegraph said there wer "one or two very funny moments" but felt "the play as a whole was a trite and ordinary piece of work, badly put together and written without much feeling for character or sense of plausibility."

-British National originally bought the rights to the story in early 1938 as a vehicle for Richard Goulden who made Meet Mr. Penny for the studio.
-Filming took place in July 1938 at Welwyn Studios under the title If You Had a Million with Wallace Evenett in the lead.
-However the movie was not released until May 1940 under the title The Second Mr Bush.
+British National originally bought the rights to the story in early 1938 as a vehicle for Richard Goolden who made Meet Mr. Penny for the studio.
+Filming took place in July 1938 at Welwyn Studios under the title If You Had a Million.
+However the film was not released until May 1940 under the title The Second Mr Bush.

-Release
+Reception

+The Monthly Film Bulletin wrote: "A hurried tempo is maintained throughout.
+The acting is not outstanding but the film as a whole is amusing."

+The Daily Telegraph said there were "one or two very funny moments" but felt "the play as a whole was a trite and ordinary piece of work, badly put together and written without much feeling for character or sense of plausibility."

 Variety called it "too flimsy to hold attention."